Currently Documented Edition Watermark and Signature and Seal Markings:

 (Note that Tofieldia is called 'flowering sweetflag' as its regular name whether or not it is in bloom.)

-Although Rakusan was unfamiliar with the Tofieldia name, this is not an instance where usage has subsequently changed, since both plants were similarly named in Rakusan's time.
+Although Rakusan was unfamiliar with the Tofieldia name, this is not an instance where usage has subsequently changed since both plant species had these same names in Rakusan's time.
+This confusion of names remains common in modern Japanese usage as an online search readily shows.

 Little Egret, Egretta garzetta, is today usually called 小鷺, こさぎ, コサギ, ko-sagi, lit. 'small heron'.
 Rakusan instead used used 白鷺, shira-sagi, lit. 'white-heron', which is a general name for any egret species.
 He also modified it with a rather poetic descriptor, 蓑, mino, 'straw raincloak', a type of old-style-rural rain protector.
 This refers to the way the breeding-plumage aigrettes stand out from the backs of the birds, rather like the way the stems stick out from the loose straw bundles used in the crude raincloak.